Sunday, August 24, 2014

 We were too shy to ask for a shot of Henry S. with Ray, but here he is after the Q&A. Be sure to view through your 3D glasses.

-I'll be blogging more thought on Coraline on my other blog, Oswegatchie.
+I'll be blogging more thoughts on Coraline on my other blog, Oswegatchie.
 Look for the Coraline tag.

 Tuesday, August 26, 2008